 At Champassak we were treated to the site of UNESCO World Heritage listed Wat Phou, a ruined Khmer temple complex which predates Angkor Wat.
 The fifth century causeway leading to the archaeological site satisfied the most eager ‘lost city’ adventurers among us!

-Our last days were spent on and by water and falls.
+Our last days were spent near water, either on boat trips or admiring magnificent water falls.
 Arriving at Si Phan Don, meaning four thousand islands, we travelled by boat to take in the gorgeous views.
 The Khone Phapheng waterfall was nothing less than spectacular.

 In conclusion, it was the most interesting and satisfying tour.
-Now I have returned, I am curled up on the sofa with various Wendy Wu Tours’ brochures where I am planning my next Wendy Wu adventure!
+Now I have returned, I am curled up on the sofa with various Wendy Wu Tours’ brochures.
+Is it too soon to be planning my next Wendy Wu adventure?